NetCat shell upgrade

 The first step needed to improve this is to use Python to start an interactive shell.
 This can be done with Python’s PTY module, and works as follows:

 python -c 'import pty; pty.spawn("/bin/bash")'

 The above command produces a semi-interactive shell.
 That is, it is possible to use commands such as

 mysql, which ask for a password.
 The shell still closes itself with CTRL-C, and auto completion via TAB doesn’t work either.
-With a few simple commands (and a little magic) we can now go to a full shell.
+With a few simple commands (and a little magic) it is possible to go to a full shell.

-CTRL-Z the shell is moved to the background.
-Then we type (in our local terminal):
+CTRL-Z is run then the shell is moved to the background.
+It then types (in the local terminal):

 stty raw -echo

-The above ensures that we now have a full shell, and can do everything that could be done via SSH, for example.
-Functions such as tab completion and history are now working.
-And VIM via NetCat?
+The above ensures that there is now a full shell, and can do everything that could be done via SSH, for example.
+Features such as tab completion and history now work.
+And VIM through NetCat?
 Sure!